fyiimysf/Mango-arch-dotfiles/README.md

 ## Contributing

-Fork and PR modular changes (e.g., new Niri keybinds).
-Test on Arch with Niri.
+Fork and PR modular changes (e.g., new Mango keybinds).
+Test on Arch with Mango.

 ## License